ufal/npfl114/labs/faq.md

   should disable any asynchrony, parallelism, or non-determinism and forces Python execution (as opposed to trace-compiled graph execution) of user-defined functions passed into transformations such as `tf.data.Dataset.map`.

-### TOCEntry: GPU

-- _Errors when running with a GPU_

-  If you encounter errors when running with a GPU:
-  - if you are using the GPU also for displaying, try using the following environment variable: `export TF_FORCE_GPU_ALLOW_GROWTH=true`
-  - you can rerun with `export TF_CPP_MIN_LOG_LEVEL=0` environmental variable, which increases verbosity of the log messages.

 ### TOCEntry: tf.data